xx01cyx/RuanBot/README.md

 # RuanBot

 A lovely QQBot in Kotlin, using Gradle.
-Maybe it will reply something after your name is mentioned.
+It will probably reply something after your name is mentioned.
 Enjoy your time with **RuanBot**!